 Trumpeter Swan cygnets eat mostly invertebrates and accessible aquatic plants during their first months.

 Cygnets rely on the valuable protein of invertebrates and insects during their first few months.
 They also eat duckweed and easily accessible aquatic plants, either stirred up by their parents or near the water's surface.

 Trumpeter Swan cygnets grow rapidly during their first three months

 Trumpeter Swan cygnets grow rapidly during their first summer.
 Parents stir up food from the water's sediment with their large feet to make feeding easier for the cygnets.
 The cygnets are vulnerable to predators such as snapping turtles, eagles, coyotes and other animals.
-It is not uncommon for only about a quarter of the brood to survive to "fledge" (learning to fly) at about 12 weeks.
+It is not uncommon for only about half of the brood to survive to "fledge" (learning to fly) at about 12 weeks.

 Photograph by Kim Stevenson

 By fall, the cygnets are nearly as large as the adults

 By September/October, when cygnets learn to fly, they are nearly as large as the adults.
 They now feed mostly on aquatic vegetation, as their necks can reach to the water's sediment level for tubers, roots and other vegetation.
 Cygnets now have grey feathers, and their bills will gradually become black over their first winter.

 Photograph by Hadassah Zohara